-The National Planning Policy Framework makes clear that a presumption in favour of sustainable development is at the heart of decision making.
-Policy 1 of the NNPA Core Strategy seeks to ensure that development proposals will conserve or enhance the special qualities of the National Park, demonstrating high quality design and sustainable construction.
-The effects of the proposed development on these qualities are discussed in more detail later in this report.
+The National Planning Policy Framework (NPPF) is clear that a presumption in favour of sustainable development is at the heart of decision-taking.
+Policy 1 of the NNPA Core Strategy seeks to ensure that development proposals will conserve and enhance the special qualities of the National Park.
+The proposed development as assessed below would not have an adverse impact on the Park's special qualities and thus meets the relevant criteria set out within policy 1.